dzmipt/kdbStudio/notes.md

 * Fix unexpected focus change and incorrect server drop down selection
 * Pop-up menu in toolbar buttons for navigation history for previous/next server
 * Adding additional L&F including dark schemas
-* Adding Settings of colors for syntax highlighting and for result grids
+* Adding Settings of colors and font style for syntax highlighting and for result grids

 `dz6.0` 2025.08.08
 -----